MKInstrument ClassMKInstruments are the agents through

 is in performance.
 This can be a particularly devilish source of

-confusion since the state of an MKInstrument
+confusion since the state of an MKInstrument's

 performance doesn't require a performance, in the larger sense, to be